jrhillae/AlienCSI_VM_JH/blogpost.md

 ```shell
   $ mkdir /home/username/newfolder
 ```
-Turn this new folder into your working directory:
+Define this new folder as your working directory:
 ```shell
   $ cd /home/username/newfolder
 ```